lotz84/recursion-algorithms/docs/DataStructures/Levels.md

 import Control.Applicative
 ```

 `Levels` is not recursive data type, but it is important to implement [breadth-first search](/recursion-algorithms/Algorithms/Tree/BreadthFirstSearch.html).
 Implementations in here reference to [Kidne and Wu 2021][^1].
+Note that `Levels` doesn't follow the Applicative and Monad law, since below implementation using list for inner groups.

 ```hs
 newtype Levels a = Levels [[a]]